guzik912/guzik912/README.md

 ## Hello!
 I'm Karol, Full Stack Developer

 <p>An ambitious and passionate Full Stack Developer with a broad range of skills acquired in Web Development.
 Currently working on my own projects.
-Looking for a <strong>Full Stack Developer</strong> position.
+Looking for an entry-level <strong>Full Stack Developer</strong> position.
 Feel free to contact with me!</p>

 ### Let's stay in touch: